 Questions answered in this article:

 Geocodio's free allowance is 2,500 per day, which works out to roughly 75,000 per month if used daily during a 30-day month.
+We have the same free tier and pricing for USPS data matching, forward geocoding, reverse geocoding, and rooftop geocoding.
 See Geocodio's pricing here.

-Most of SmartyStreets' results are at the ZIP+4 level, which is roughly equivalent to the block or neighborhood level.
+SmartyStreets' US forward geocoding plus USPS results are at the ZIP+4 level, which is roughly equivalent to the block or neighborhood level.
+SmartyStreets also offers a separate rooftop geocoding product.

 Geocodio's geocoding accuracy is mostly at the individual address level.
 Given a random sample, 70% of results will be the exact rooftop, 20% of the results will be in front of the house on the street, and 10% will be lower accuracy types such as a nearby address, neighborhood, or city-level.
 All results are returned with an accuracy score and type so you can easily filter out lower-accuracy results.